Skip to content

 Share

 The seeds of emotional turmoil inherent in medical education are planted early in the pursuit of becoming a doctor.
 It is the unspoken fear that medical students and residents experience each day on attending rounds.
 It is the worry of missing a vital piece of information from the history and physical exam of a patient.
-It’s the concern, that despite reading and preparing for the cases, emerging physicians may find themselves in front of the team of doctors, nurses, and even patients without the answer to an attending’s question.
-It’s the frustration of figuring out how to direct your own learning, so you are perceived as knowledgeable and confident by attendings, co-residents, and nurses.
+It’s the concern that despite reading and preparing for the cases, emerging physicians may find themselves in front of the team of doctors, nurses, and even patients without the answer to an attending’s question.
+It’s the frustration of figuring out how to direct your own learning so you are perceived as knowledgeable and confident by attendings, co-residents, and nurses.

 This fear, worry, concern, and frustration become the backdrop for physician-directed learning.
-While some doctors are able to quickly synthesize information revealed by a patient’s history and physical and develop a differential diagnosis to guide tests and treatment plans, other doctors succumb to the negative effects of the fear and frustration.
-Instead of feeling inspired to learn, this gap in knowledge and clinical skills chips away at a medical student or resident’s confidence leaving them feeling discouraged and defensive.
+While some doctors are able to quickly synthesize information revealed by a patient’s history and physical and develop a differential diagnosis to guide tests and treatment plans, other doctors succumb to the negative effects of fear and frustration.
+Instead of feeling inspired to learn, this gap in knowledge and clinical skills chips away at a medical student or resident’s confidence, leaving them feeling discouraged and defensive.
 Rather than taking the initiative, they hide out in the busy work of the day.

 How do aspiring doctors thrive under these conditions?
 What needs to shift so they can use the gaps in knowledge and skill as motivation to take charge of their learning, build their confidence, and own their expertise?
 How do we learn to support one another in the gap with compassion and not comparison?